dwdii/DNScymbal/README.md

     Record Name: Name of the DNS Record to be updated Update Frequency: Interval in minutes between updates.

-Use the DNSimple web interface to create the initial A record and then allow the DNScymbal to maintain it according to your public IP.
+Use the DNSimple web interface to create the initial A record and then allow the DNScymbal application to maintain it according to your public IP.

-The DNScymbal app will automatically use the jsonip.com service to get your public IP address and post this IP to the specified record on the specified domain.
+The DNScymbal app will automatically use the [jsonip.com](http://jsonip.com/) service to get your public IP address and post this IP to the specified record on the specified domain.

 DNScymbal uses the [DNSimple-csharp](https://github.com/anderly/dnsimple-csharp) API via NuGet as well as [JsonFx](https://github.com/jsonfx/jsonfx).